March 18, 2025

 What Not to Plant with Nasturtiums: 13 Plants to Avoid

-I’ve been growing nasturtiums for over a decade now and they’re some of the most rewarding flowers you can add to your garden.
-Those vibrant blooms in sunset shades of orange, yellow and red don’t just look pretty – they’re edible too!
-But here’s the thing about nasturtiums that took me years to figure out: they’re picky about their neighbors.
+I’ve been growing nasturtiums for over a decade now and they’re some of the most beautiful flowers you can add to your garden.
+Not only do they look pretty but you can even eat them!
+But nasturtiums can be picky about what they’re planted with.

 13 Plants You Should Never Plant with Nasturtiums